joshmn/mattermost/README.md

 ## Conventions

-Inspired by the Active Record pattern ActionDispatch routes (member/collection), you can,
+Inspired by the Active Record pattern, and Action Dispatch routes (member/collection), you can,

     User.find(user_id).teams